Aider-AI/grep-ast/README.md

 You see relevant code from every layer of the abstract syntax tree, above and below the matches.

-By default, grep-AST recurses the current directory to find all source code files.
+By default, grep-AST recurses the current directory to search all source code files.
 It respects `.gitignore`, so it will usually "do the right thing" in most repos if just you do `grep-ast <regex>` without specifying any filenames.